johnsonojeda/Rintro/modules/rmd/2_import_export.md

 <a name = "varintro"><a/>Quick intro to variables
 -------------------------------------------------

-Variables are names we assign to a value or set of values to be stored and manipulated in R.
+Variables are names we assign to a value or set of values to be stored an manipulated in R.

 These values can be numeric: